 A few notes about this recipe:

--I bake in two 8 inch layers but you could also bake in a 9×13 pan.
+- I bake in two 8 inch layers but you could also bake in a 9×13 pan and slightly alter instructions below.

 Mary Russell’s Carrot Cake